War Stories (Firefly): Plot

 On Serenity, as Simon reviews the data he collected on his sister, Shepherd Book looks over his shoulder, musing about a "warrior-poet" named Xiang Yu.
 Book cites one of Yu's quotes that suggests that the way to truly learn about someone is to torture them, and wonders if this was the purpose behind the brain surgery done on River.
 Simon disagrees, believing there was a specific goal the unknown surgeons were hoping to achieve.
 Elsewhere, crime lord Adelei Niska is torturing one of his men, also alluding to Xiang Yu.
 He is interrupted by a man who informed him that Mal's ship has been spotted nearby.
 Eager to take revenge on Mal for being the only man to ever cheat him on a deal, Niska orders that he be captured.

 Back on Serenity, Kaylee playfully chases River around the cargo bay for an apple she stole, despite Jayne having contributed a crate's worth to the ship's stores.
 Once she takes hold of the apple, Kaylee claims that "no power in the 'verse can stop me."
 Amid the noise, Inara urges Mal to respect the privacy of her imminently arriving client, a local councilor of some political importance.
 Mal agrees to do so, as he prepares to depart on a "milk run" to sell off a shipment of stolen medicine.

-Later, Zoe and Wash puzzle over Jayne's generosity as they munch on the apples.
-Kaylee asks why Zoe and Mal always cut up their apples, and Zoe (and Mal, who joins them) tell a war story about the time Alliance troops gave their unit apples packed with hidden grenades.
-Wash sardonically embellishes the story, annoyed by the close friendship between Mal and his wife.
-Mal vetoes Wash's idea to improve their profit from the medicine sales by bypassing the local middlemen.
+Later, Zoe and Wash puzzle over Jayne's generosity as they eat the apples, Wash munching it, and Zoe slicing it with a knife.
+Kaylee asks why Zoe and Mal always cut up their apples, and Zoe tells a war story about the time Alliance troops gave their unit apples packed with hidden grenades that killed members of their platoon.
+Wash sardonically embellishes the story, visibly annoyed by the close friendship between Mal and his wife.
+Mal vetoes Wash's idea to improve their profit from the medicine sales by bypassing the local middlemen, then begins cutting his own apple.
 Wash is surprised by this, and is furious to discover that Zoe herself had agreed with Mal's decision.
 He angrily tells Zoe that there is no room for "two husbands" in their marriage.